ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-transport-security.md

 # Common Transport Security Features

 There exists a common set of features shared across the transport protocols surveyed in this document.
-The mandatory features should be provided by any transport security protocols, while the optional features are extensions that a subset of the protocols provide.
+The mandatory features should be provided by any transport security protocol, while the optional features are extensions that a subset of the protocols provide.
+For clarity, we also distinguish between handshake and record features.

 ## Mandatory Features

+### Handshake

 - Forward-secure segment encryption and authentication: Transit data must be protected with an authenticated encryption algorithm.